ARM-software/sbsa-acs/README.md

 The tests are executed in a baremetal environment.
 The initialization of the baremetal environment is specific to the environment and is out of scope of this document.

 ## Release details
- - Code Quality: REL v7.1.1 BETA-1
+ - Code Quality: REL v7.1.2 EAC
  - The tests are written for version 7.1 of the SBSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the SBSA ACS logs, Arm licensees can contact Arm directly through their partner managers.
- - To know about the gaps in the test coverage, see the [Testcase checklist](docs/testcase-checklist.md).
+ - To know about the SBSA rules not implemented in this release, see [Test Scenario Document](docs/Arm_SBSA_Architecture_Compliance_Test_Scenario.pdf).

 ### EDA vendors
 Contact your EDA vendor and ask if they include these tests as part of their verificatoin IP package.